HR 165 · 119th CongressBecame Lawcongress.gov ↗

 AI plain-language summary

-This bill tells the Department of the Interior to put about 40 acres of land in South Dakota into a special ownership status for the Oglala Sioux Tribe and the Cheyenne River Sioux Tribe.
-Under this status, the tribes would own the land but the United States would restrict their ability to sell or transfer it.
-The land must be kept as a memorial and sacred site according to an agreement between the two tribes from October 2022.
-The bill does not allow commercial development or gaming on this land.
+This law requires the Department of the Interior to take about 40 acres of land in Oglala Lakota County, South Dakota, and place it under a special ownership status for the Oglala Sioux Tribe and the Cheyenne River Sioux Tribe.
+Under this status, the tribes own the land but cannot sell, transfer, or place certain legal claims on it without approval.
+The land must be kept as a memorial and sacred site based on an agreement between the two tribes, and no commercial development or gambling activities are allowed on it.

 Sponsor